Hemodialysis: First-use syndrome

 First-use syndrome is a rare but severe anaphylactic reaction to the artificial kidney.
 Its symptoms include sneezing, wheezing, shortness of breath, back pain, chest pain, or sudden death.
 It can be caused by residual sterilant in the artificial kidney or the material of the membrane itself.
 In recent years, the incidence of first-use syndrome has decreased, due to an increased use of gamma irradiation, steam sterilization, or electron-beam radiation instead of chemical sterilants, and the development of new semipermeable membranes of higher biocompatibility.
 New methods of processing previously acceptable components of dialysis must always be considered.
 For example, in 2008, a series of first-use type of reactions, including deaths, occurred due to heparin contaminated during the manufacturing process with oversulfated chondroitin sulfate.

 Cardiovascular

 Long term complications of hemodialysis include hemodialysis-associated amyloidosis, neuropathy and various forms of heart disease.
 Increasing the frequency and length of treatments has been shown to improve fluid overload and enlargement of the heart that is commonly seen in such patients.

 Vitamin deficiency

 Folate deficiency can occur in some patients having hemodialysis.

+Nutritional consequences

+Hemodialysis is associated with significant nutritional impairment.
+Protein–energy wasting (PEW) affects approximately 28–54% of patients undergoing hemodialysis and is characterized by loss of fat-free mass and energy reserves resulting from inadequate dietary intake, increased protein catabolism and persistent inflammation.
+These processes interact in a self-perpetuating cycle known as the malnutrition–inflammation–atherosclerosis (MIA) syndrome, which is closely linked to sarcopenia, frailty and increased mortality.

+The dialysis session itself contributes to nutritional decline through the loss of amino acids (around 12 g per session), water-soluble vitamins and trace elements, along with hormonal alterations affecting appetite, gastrointestinal symptoms and altered taste perception.
+Conventional markers such as serum albumin and body mass index tend to underestimate true nutritional risk, particularly in older adults, as they are influenced by inflammation, fluid shifts and sarcopenic obesity.
+Morphofunctional tools such as muscle ultrasound, multifrequency bioelectrical impedance analysis, handgrip dynamometry and the Malnutrition–Inflammation Score (MIS) provide a more comprehensive assessment.

+Malnutrition in hemodialysis is consistently associated with higher hospitalization rates, lower treatment tolerance, reduced quality of life and decreased survival.
+Reported global non-adherence to dietary recommendations is around 60%, and current evidence supports a shift from the traditional "universal renal diet" towards flexible, patient-centred and function-oriented nutritional models.